 Complex Root – While nerfed due to the ASE changes in projectiles, this unique one-shot sniper rifle is still a beast for most builds, especially for Fl4k.
 Found in DLC 3.

 Sandhawk – A rifle that is unwieldy unless you are familiar with its firing rate and projectile trajectory.
 However, it is a one-hit kill weapon in the hands of a Zane clone.
-Rare drop from Katagawa Jr; worth the farm if you focus on Zane clone or if you’re willing to handle a tough weapon.
+Rare drop from Katagawa Jr (on Mayhem 6 and above); worth the farm if you focus on Zane clone or if you’re willing to handle a tough weapon.
 The damage is worth it.

 Beacon – A superior Hellshock.
+Turbo-shots, different elemental flavours, great nova effect when reloading, and fast charge time.
 Can be farmed in DLC 3.

 Craps – The “fire four additional projectiles for each shot” bonus gets a buff in late 2020, so Craps is worth keeping.
 Found in DLC 1.

-Hornet – This Corrosive pistol got a late 2020 buff, and it’s revered for it.
+Hornet – This Corrosive pistol got a late 2020 damage buff, and it’s revered for it if you want a nice Corrosive sidearm.
 World drop.

 Lucky 7 – If you put the work in with certain builds, Lucky 7’s reload bonuses can really rack in the damage.
 Farm in DLC 1.